Jisoo: Impact

 In 2020, Dior's increase in sales during the COVID-19 pandemic in South Korea was also attributed to a marketing campaign with Korean pop singers, including Jisoo.
 She appeared in promotions for Dior's new Bobby bag alongside other prominent influencers such as Chiara Ferragni and Kat Graham.
 At the brand's Spring/Summer 2021 collection showcase, Jisoo garnered attention as a Korean representative.
 Her attendance at the showcase earned Dior its highest rated post, with average 33% MIV, since its Fall 2020 show.
 In March 2021, creative director Maria Grazia Chiuri revealed that Dior's Autumn/Winter 2021 collection was inspired by Jisoo.
 It was also revealed that one of ten shades of Dior Addict Lip Glow lip balm, #025 Seoul Scarlet, was inspired by Korean women such as Jisoo.

 Her attendance at the Dior Spring/Summer 2022 collection show generated buzz both inside and outside of the Jardin des Tuileries venue.
 Jisoo became the public figure that generated the most media impact value throughout Paris Fashion Week, with four photos on her personal Instagram valued at $1.84 million.
 Furthermore, she was the top celebrity for Dior's MIV, making up $15.7 million of the total $39.1 million generated with just two posts.
 In March, she generated the highest media impact value for a social media post during Dior's Autumn/Winter 2022 fashion show at Paris Fashion Week, with one photo valued at $1.74 million.
+For the Fall/Winter 2024 season, Jisoo's three Instagram posts on Miss Dior-themed show generated approximately $11.8 million worth of Earned Media Value (EMV) for Dior, representing 26% of the brand's total EMV.
+Vogue Korea reported that, as a global ambassador for Cartier, Jisoo contributed 45% of the brand's total EMV in 2022 through 12 Instagram posts and 24 Instagram Stories.
+In 2024, Lefty named Jisoo the top fashion influencer in luxury, announcing that she had generated an average engagement rate of 5% and a total of $227 million in EMV.
+At the Spring/Summer 2025 New York Fashion Week, Jisoo's collaboration with Tommy Hilfiger generated $8 million in EMV, accounting for 6% of the event's total media impact.